What Causes High Humidity in a House?

 What High Humidity Means Indoors

 Humidity refers to the amount of moisture in the air.
-When indoor humidity is higher than normal, the air can feel damp, heavy, or stale.
-In many homes, this moisture comes from everyday living combined with how the house is built and ventilated.
+When indoor humidity rises above normal levels, the air can begin to feel damp, heavy, or stale.

 Outdoor Air and Weather Conditions